paulmarrington/lispz/doc/basics.md

     (var list [[1 2 6 9]])
     (var double (list.map [item] (return (* item 2)))) ## JS==> [2, 4, 12, 18]

+Use the get command to retrieve entries

+    (var second (get double 2))

+All the JavaScript list processing functions (every, filter, forEach, ...) are available.
+See the [List Processing](list-processing.md) section for more details.

 ## Associative Array List

+Are also called dictionaries or hashmaps.
+Because lispz is a functional language it is not uncommon for functions to return a dictionary of values.
+To make them clearer, if a key is supplied without a following colon then it is placed into the dictionary with a value of the same name.

 # Operators
 # Conditionals